AlexJReid/blog/content/posts/monoblok/index.md

 ![a cheap shouty sensor](./shoutysensor.png)

 It's a small partially NATS-compatible pub/sub server written in Zig.
-Alongside the conditioning DSL (called **patchbay**), there's a second feature worth flagging up front: a last-value cache on every subject, so late-joining subscribers see the current state immediately rather than waiting for the next publish.
+The conditioning DSL is called **patchbay**, and there's also a last-value cache on every subject so late-joining subscribers see the current state immediately rather than waiting for the next publish.

 It is experimental at this point, but the ideas are solid.